 They broke ground last year, and they're even taking advantage of LEED credits for reducing energy consumption during construction.
 They'll also get points by considering the new Life Cycle Assessment rankings, which take "the environmental footprint associated with the extraction, manufacture, construction, and disposal of the building materials" into consideration.

 When the country turns its eyes to the Super Bowl it will be hard to ignore the green braggadocio that will accompany local pride at the honor of being chosen to host the fiftieth Super Bowl.

 The game may end up being an extended commercial for green building.

 The more prepared you are to answer LEED questions and to provide materials to your builders, the more easily you may capitalize on it.
-The recovery may be solid, but its still new, so protect yourself this spring by getting the portion of revenue you receive in checks guaranteed.
+The recovery may be solid, but its still new, so protect yourself this spring by getting the portion of the revenue you receive in checks guaranteed.
 We even have a COD service specially designed to give you payment flexibility when making deliveries, while still knowing that the revenue in those checks is guaranteed.
 Follow your Service Agreement, and you'll get paid even when a check is returned.
 Find out more here.